Since 2008, Energy Performance Certificates or EPCs have been a legal requirement when almost any property is constructed, sold or let.

 Buy, sell and let property in Canary Wharf

-If you have any questions about EPCs or anything else to do with letting, Natalie and the team at Canary Wharf can help.
+If you have any questions about EPCs or anything else to do with letting, the team at Canary Wharf can help.
 To buy, sell or let your East London property, call the Canary Wharf office on 020 7001 9160.